 If you notice these warning signs, it’s time to schedule a vet visit:

-- No bowel movement for 48-72 hours, despite trying fiber supplements, increased water, and exercise
+- No bowel movement for 48-72 hours, despite trying fiber supplements, drinking more water, and exercising

 - Visible straining with painful whining or yelping, which could indicate an obstruction or megacolon

-- Vomiting, lethargy, or loss of appetite accompanying the constipation, suggesting a more serious underlying issue
+- Vomiting, lethargy, or loss of appetite accompanying the constipation suggest a more serious issue

-- Blood in stool or around the anus, potentially signaling internal injuries or severe impaction
+- Blood in stool or around the anus, possibly indicating internal injuries or severe impaction

-Your veterinarian can perform X-rays, palpate the abdomen, and administer enemas or laxatives safely.
+– Your vet can do an X-ray, feel the abdomen, give you enemas or laxatives safely.

 What the Vet Will Do: Enemas, Manual Removal, and More

-Once you arrive at the veterinary clinic, your vet will first perform a thorough physical examination, palpating your dog’s abdomen to locate the impacted stool and assess whether there’s a blockage.
+When you arrive at the vet’s office, your vet will perform a thorough physical examination.
+As a part of the physical examination, your vet will palpate your dog’s abdomen in an attempt to locate the impaction of the stool and to assess for a bowel blockage.

-Depending on severity, your vet may administer enemas—usually warm saline or mineral oil solutions—to soften and evacuate the stool.
+If the feces are very hard, your vet may give your cat an enema of warm saline or mineral oil solution to soften the stool.

-Your vet might prescribe stool softeners, laxatives, or motility drugs like lactulose to prevent recurrence and restore normal bowel function.
+Vets may prescribe stool softeners, laxatives, or motility drugs, such as lactulose, to help prevent recurrences and restore normal bowel function.

 Preventing Constipation From Coming Back

-You’ll also need to know which foods and substances can trigger constipation, so you can keep them out of your dog’s reach.
+You should also know what foods or substances can cause constipation and keep them out of your dog’s reach.

 Daily Habits That Keep Your Dog’s Gut Healthy

-After you’ve successfully treated your dog’s constipation, the real work begins—keeping it from returning in the first place.
+After you’ve successfully treated your dog’s constipation, the real work begins: keeping it from coming back.

 Here’s what you should focus on:

-- Consistent exercise routine: Aim for at least 30 minutes of activity daily to stimulate bowel movements.
+- A consistent exercise routine: Aim for at least 30 minutes of activity daily to stimulate bowel movements.

 - Fresh water access: Change their water bowl twice daily and make sure it’s always available.

-- Regular feeding schedule: Feed at the same times each day to regulate their digestive system.
+- Regular feeding schedule: Feed at the same times each day to help regulate their digestive system.

 - Fiber-rich diet: Include pumpkin puree or sweet potato in their meals 2-3 times weekly.